Applying to the Undergraduate Program

 We are pleased that you are considering the Rice University Department of Bioengineering for your undergraduate education.

 Starting the application process

 All undergraduate students must apply directly through the Office of Admission.
 On the application, students indicate an intended school of study and principal areas of interest.
 Engineering education has occupied a prominent and historical place since the university first opened as The Rice Institute in 1912.
-The Department of Bioengineering, which has been consistently ranked among the nation’s top 10 bioengineering/biomedical engineering programs in the nation since its founding in 1997, is one of eight academic departments in the George R. Brown School of Engineering.
+The Department of Bioengineering, which has been consistently ranked among the nation’s top 10 bioengineering/biomedical engineering programs in the nation since its founding in 1997, is one of nine academic departments in the George R. Brown School of Engineering.